Mohamedhedi-Elfkir/EY-Data-Science-Challenge-2021/README.md

 <img src="https://github.com/okayteakay/EY-Data-Science-Challenge-2021/blob/main/images/3.jpg" width="700">

 Our final approach was to develop a deeper U-Net (1024 dimensions) architecture using the dice loss function.
 We trained our Deep U-net model on all three clusters seperately, where, during training each cluster was getting augmented and then fed to the corresponding model.
+We finally achieved an accuracy of 74% and were ranked 20 worldwide!